Cekindo Business International is now InCorp Indonesia. Learn more.

 Demonstrations, which are a hallmark of a democratic society, take place every day in Indonesia, although they are usually on a small scale.
 Protests focus on a range of political, economic issues and social issues.

 Corruption in Indonesia has not improved impressively on the annual Corruption Perception Index, which shows the level of corruption in the countries of the world.
-Indonesia number 118 out of a total of 176 countries, however its performance has showed a steady increase since the beginning of 2004.
+Indonesia number 118 out of a total of 176 countries, however, its performance has shown a steady increase since the beginning of 2004.

-Indonesian Government and Beauraucracy systems is still considered as the most complicated among other countries.
+Indonesian Government and Beauraucracy systems are still considered as the most complicated among other countries.
 It is very likely for investors to face some hurdles and obstacles in doing business and invest in Indonesia.
-The important investment process like Company registration, Work permit, are still facing many difficulties and far from easiness.
-And since the new goverment implemented a stricter rules of investment this doesnt make the situations any better.
-However the goverment through investment coordinating board already make commitments to reform their beauraucracy to ease the investment flow and process.
+The important investment process like Company registration, Work permit, are still facing many difficulties and far from easy.
+And since the new government implemented stricter rules of investment this doesn’t make the situation any better.
+However, the government through the investment coordinating board already make commitments to reform their bureaucracy to ease the investment flow and process.

 A lack of quality and quantity of infrastructure in Indonesia could hinder economic growth.
 The government realizes the importance of major investments in this area such as the construction of roads, bridges, ports, etc., but until now it has not been maximized, thereby reducing investment appeal.

 Natural disasters in Indonesia such as earthquakes, tsunamis, volcanic eruptions, and floods often made headlines in the Indonesian media and cause casualties and damage to infrastructure.
 Indonesia’s location is in the Pacific Ring of Fire and its geographic area consists mostly of seawater.
 Both these reasons make Indonesia prone to natural disasters.